 Pascal also regularly counsels employers on claim prevention, investigations, discipline, terminations, compliance, employee classification, and employee handbook issues.
 Pascal speaks and writes regularly and provides training to employers and their management teams on a broad range of employment topics, including best practices seminars and anti-sexual harassment training under AB 1825.

 Pascal has been named a Southern California Super Lawyer in Labor & Employment Law every year since 2012.
 Super Lawyers, a Thomson Reuters business, is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
 The selection process is multi-phased and includes independent research, peer nominations and peer evaluations.
 The final published list represents no more than 5 percent of the lawyers in the state.
-In prior years, Pascal was named a Southern California Super Lawyer Rising Star in Labor & Employment Law in 2007-2008 and 2010-2012.
+Pascal was named a Southern California Super Lawyer Rising Star in Labor & Employment Law in 2007-2008 and 2010-2012.
 He was also one of the featured articles for the July 2010 issue of Southern California Rising Stars 2010, titled “Ice Man.”
 Click here to read the article.

 In General.
 Pascal earned his J.D. from the University of California at Davis School of Law (King Hall) in 1999.
 Pascal served as staff editor on Law Review at King Hall.
 He also served as an extern to Senior Judge Arthur L. Alarcón, U.S. Court of Appeals for the Ninth Circuit, during his first summer of law school.